hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

    ```
    It's also possible to use environment variables.
    For details, have a look at [the configuration documentation](../configuration.md).
-5. *:octicons-light-bulb-16: If you used the release tarball for 1.7.0 or newer, this step can be skipped.*
+5. *:octicons-light-bulb-16: If you use the release tarball for 1.7.0 or newer, this step can be skipped.*
    Build the frontend bundle by running `yarn run build`.
 6. It is recommended to start your server manually once:
    ```shell